fbpx

 California Public Intoxication Law PC 647f

-The crime is described in California Penal Code section 647f as follows: “[An individual] Who is found in any public place under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, a controlled substance, or toluene, in a condition that they are unable to exercise care for their own safety or the safety of others, or by reason of being under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, or toluene, interferes with or obstructs or prevents the free use of any street, sidewalk, or another public way.”
+California Penal Code section 647f describes the crime as follows: “[An individual] found in any public place under the influence.
+“This includes intoxicating liquor, any drug, controlled substance, toluene, or any combination of these, in a condition that they are unable to exercise care.
+This is applies to their safety of others, or if their intoxication interferes with the free use of any public way.”

 What Constitutes Public Intoxication in the State of California?

 There are three elements to a public intoxication charge.
-It is required that the defendant:
+The defendant must:

 1. Was willfully under the influence of alcohol, drugs, or any other controlled substance.

-3. Was intoxicated to the point where they could not care for the safety of themself/others OR obstructed/prevented the free use of a sidewalk, road, or other public entity.
+3. They became so intoxicated that they could not care for their own safety or the safety of others.
+Or obstructed/prevented the free use of a sidewalk, road, or other public entity.

 Keep in mind that “intoxication” refers to a delirious state caused by any drug or controlled substance, not just alcohol.
 The statute also requires the accused individual to have willingly taken the substance.